-To rate the effectiveness of EA interventions we need to determine the impact of EA interventions on outcomes to date.
+To rate the effectiveness of EA interventions we need to determine their impact on outcomes to date.
 In this analysis, we estimate effectiveness using counterfactual designs.2 The term counterfactual refers to the question: what would have happened in the absence of the intervention?
 The problem posed by this question is that it is not possible to observe the counterfactual outcomes of participants.
 The solution is to identify a proxy for the counterfactual, usually a group of non-participants whose outcomes represent the counterfactual scenario.
 The challenge is to ensure that the comparison outcomes are an accurate representation of participants' counterfactual outcomes.
-Specifically, other than programme participation, are there other reasons for any differences between the outcomes of participants and those of the comparison group (i.e. selection bias)?
+Specifically, other than programme participation, are there other reasons for any differences between the outcomes of participants and those of the comparison group (ie selection bias)?